stephanniec/baxter_telehaptics/README.md

 # Geomagic Touch Mediated Haptic Interface

 ## Purpose
-The Telehaptics Ros Python package allows users to drive the right arm of a Baxter or Sawyer research robot using the stylus of a Geomagic Touch.
+The Telehaptics Ros Python package allows users to drive the right arm of a Baxter or Sawyer research robot using the stylus of a Geomagic Touch (formerly the Phantom Omni).
 If external force is applied to the end effector, the Geomagic Touch will remotely generate the same forces on the user's hand - creating a closed-loop biofeedback interface.

-## Node Network
+## PS3 Node Network
 <b>joystick_reference_targets.py</b><br>
 This node generates target poses using the position values published by `joy_node`.
 As a safety precaution, it also ensures that Baxter will not move unless the L1 trigger on a PS3 console is held down.